gabrielpprieto/Ames_Housing/README.md

 techniques to clean the dataset the models were used to predict those prices based on the features selected to run the regression model on.

-The main performance indicator used to evaluate and tune models was the RMSE (Root Mean Squared Error).
+The main performance indicator used to evaluate and tune models was the RMSLE (Root Mean Squared Log Error).

-### Executive Summary:
+### Steps Taken:
-- Libraries Import
-- Load Dataset
-- Data Cleaning
-  - Renaming Columns
-  - Handling Null Values
-  - Transforming Nominal Data to Numerical
-  - Null Values Inputting
-- EDA (Exploratory Data Analysis)
-  - Correlations of Features with Target Variable
-  - Visual Representation of Features and Target (Numerical)
-  - Checking for Outliers (Numerical Features)
-  - Checking Distributions for all Numerical Features
-  - Feature Engineering
-  - Visual Representation of Features and Target (Nominal)
-  - Creating Dummy Variables for Nominal Features
-  - Saving Clean Dataset to .csv
-- Feature Selection and Model Tuning
-  - Checking Model's Performance
-- Creating Model
-  - Scale Data
-  - Instantiate a Linear Regression Model
-  - Evaluate Model
-- Regularization
-  - Ridge
-  - Lasso
-- Kaggle Submission

 ### Conclusion:
-Two final models were created
-- Model_1
+- Final Model's Performance
-  - 49 Features
-  - RMSE = 0.145
-  - R2 Train: 0.876
-  - R2 Test: 0.894
-  - Ridge Regularization
-  - Kaggle Score: 24,001

-- Model_2
+  - RMSLE Test= 0.0085
-  - 1850 Features
-  - RMSE = 0.094
-  - R2 Train: 0.923
+  - R2 Train: 0.9627
-  - R2 Test: 0.963
+  - R2 Test: 0.9275
-  - Lasso Regularization
-  - Kaggle Score: 19,200
+  - Kaggle Score: 0.11704 RMSLE (Top 11%)

-Model_1 is a Multiple Linear Regression Model with 49 Features that were the most correlated features with the target variable (Sale Price), by interaction terms between existing variables and one hot encoding for the Neighborhoods feature.
-The model responded better to the Ridge Regularization on Kaggle despite showing no signals of overfitting.

-Model_2 is a Multiple Linear Regression Model with 1850 Features created using feature engineering techniques such as Polynomial Features for numeric variables and one hot encoding for nominal variables.
-All original features were also considered while modeling.
-Model_2 responded better to the Lasso Regularization as it had an extensive list of features and was the best performing model on Kaggle between the two created.
+A few different models were trained and final predictions were submitted to Kaggle by using a Voting Regressor as an Ensembling Technique.

 ### Next Steps and Model Improvement:
 - External Input to the Model
 - New Imputation Techniques for Null Values
-- Better Outlier Analysis
-- Feature Selection Through Lasso and Implementation Through Ridge
-- Implementation of GridScaler